heatwavemag/heatwavemag.github.io/content/blog/LetterJB_061825.md

 +++
-title = "A Letter to :Heatwave: A response to Réalité" date = 2025-06-18 authors = ["Jasper Bernes"]
+title = "A Letter to Heatwave: A response to Réalité" date = 2025-06-18 authors = ["Jasper Bernes"]
 +++